faisalsami/fmview/README.md

 # fmview

-FM View generates the dependency chart tree to show the in and out pointers of a particualr Fileman File.
+FM View generates the Concept Map for VistA Fileman files among packages.
+It also generates dependency chart tree to show the in and out pointers of a particualr Fileman File by double clicking any files.
+User can focus on particular file or package in the concept map diagram by just click once, and click again to go back to concept map.

+Currently the Concept Map is generated only for VistA FOIA OSEHRA release.

 It requires a Vista server along with ewdjs configured.
 For further details visit [http://ewdjs.com](http://ewdjs.com/)

-Please visit the following url for a live version running on OSEHRA Vista version. [http://ec2-54-172-186-142.compute-1.amazonaws.com:8080/ewd/fmview/index.html](http://ec2-54-172-186-142.compute-1.amazonaws.com:8080/ewd/fmview/index.html)
+Please visit the following url for a live version running on OSEHRA Vista release. [http://ec2-54-172-186-142.compute-1.amazonaws.com:8080/ewd/fmview/index.html](http://ec2-54-172-186-142.compute-1.amazonaws.com:8080/ewd/fmview/index.html)

 ##Setup Instructions: